 She was a Founding Member of the group, Companeros de Flamenco, with whom she danced for over ten years.
 She has danced with several flamenco groups, including the fusion group, Al Flamenco, and the rock band, Domingo Flamenco.

-She has her MFA in Dance and has taught extensively, including at Eastern Michigan University, University of Toledo, Pacific Northwest Ballet, as well as private studios and schools.
-She is also a certified yoga instructor, a certified PBT instructor (Progressing Ballet Technique), and is beginning a 3-year Yoga Therapy program at Beaumont Hospital in February, 2020.
+She has her MFA in Dance and has taught extensively, including at Michigan State University, Eastern Michigan University, University of Toledo, Pacific Northwest Ballet, as well as private studios and schools.
+She is a certified yoga instructor, and a certified Tai Chi for Arthritis instructor.
+She is pursuing 500-hour yoga certification through Asheville Yoga Center.
+She studies flamenco with David Cordoba in Granada, Spain.

-She teaches at Hoover Street Studio (Ann Arbor), Center for Performance Arts (Wixom), and is an Assistant Professor of Dance at MSU.
+She teaches flamenco at Hoover Street Studio (Ann Arbor), and yoga at The Detroit Zoo and independently.

 La Rubia has been dancing since the age of 3, performing in many shows in Sydney, Australia, including the Sydney Opera House, before connecting with Alessandra/Holly, (her current teacher and partner) and rediscovering her passion for flamenco several years ago.
 Her flamenco teachers in Australia were Rubi Cassidei, Antonio Vargas and Diana Reyes, and she was invited to audition for the film 'Strictly Ballroom' by the choreographer John 'Cha Cha' O'Connell.